Love & Hip Hop: Atlanta season 1

 The first season of the reality television series Love & Hip Hop: Atlanta aired on VH1 from June 18, 2012, until September 3, 2012.
-The show was primarily filmed in Atlanta, Georgia.
+The season was primarily filmed in Atlanta, Georgia.
 It was executively produced by Mona Scott-Young for Monami Entertainment, Toby Barraud and Stefan Springman for NFGTV, and Shelly Tatro, Brad Abramson, Danielle Gelfand and Jeff Olde for VH1.
 Carlos King served as co-executive producer.

 The series chronicles the lives of several women and men in the Atlanta area, involved in hip hop music.
 It consists of 12 episodes, including a two-part reunion special hosted by Mona Scott Young.